 “No, no, no. My fellow country men are out there, and they need me!”

 I bade George goodbye and left him to squabble with the medic.
-I went to the supply depot situated nearby and headed back to the battlefield.
+I went to the supply depot situated nearby and started to head back to the battlefield.

 I went in front of the command post as I was heading back and it was from there I heard a voice say, “Hey, boy, get over here!”